South Carolina Court Records

 What Are Traffic Violations And Infractions In South Carolina?

 South Carolina traffic violations and infractions are actions that infringe on any of the state’s traffic laws.
 The state’s traffic violations are categorized and penalized under the South Carolina Code of Laws (title 56).
-A defendant’s previous convictions and whether the offense caused an injury, property damage, or death contribute towards penalizing the offender.
-A traffic infraction is not as severe as a misdemeanor and a felony.
+A defendant’s previous convictions and whether the offense caused an injury, property damage, or death typically contribute towards penalizing the offender.
+A traffic infraction is generally not as severe as a misdemeanor and a felony.
 Punishments for traffic violations may include fines, license revocation/suspension, incarceration, parole/probation, car impoundment, social work, or points added to the offender’s driving record.
 If a traffic fine is owed or the case is appealed, a mandatory court appearance might be necessary.

 What Are Felony Traffic Violations In South Carolina?

-A felony traffic violation in South Carolina is the most severe offense a traffic offender can get convicted.
-An injury incurred while speeding or drunk driving can lead to felony charges in South Carolina.
-The penalty for a traffic felony violation depends on the severity of the crime.
-One of the most severe felony traffic offense is recurring DUI (Driving Under Influence) with the penalty comprising years of jail time and a hefty fine.
 A habitual traffic offender in South Carolina is of two kinds.
-First is an individual that has been convicted three times within three years for “major” traffic offenses.
+First is an individual who has been convicted three times within three years for “major” traffic offenses.
 The other is an individual who has been charged with “minor” traffic violations ten times in three years.
 Minor offenses typically hold four or fewer points against the offender’s driving license.
 They may also include fines and administrative fees.
-These minor offenses include speeding over ten mph faster or failing to stop for the traffic light.
+These minor offenses include speeding over ten mph faster or failing to stop at the traffic light.
 Speeding laws are stringent in South Carolina, as stated in section 56–5–1520 (SC Code).
-First-time speed limit violators may be fined in upwards of $445, 30-day imprisonment, or their driving license suspended for three months (minimum).
+First-time speed limit violators may be fined upwards of $445, 30-day imprisonment, or their driving license suspended for three months (minimum).

 Examples of Felony Traffic Violations in South Carolina

-• Reckless driving
+- Reckless driving

-• DUI (Driving under the influence)
+- DUI (Driving under the influence)

-• Refusal to stop for an accident (hit and run)
+- Refusal to stop for an accident (hit and run)

-• DUAC (Driving with an Unlawful Alcohol Concentration)
+- DUAC (Driving with an Unlawful Alcohol Concentration)

-• Reckless driving of a vehicle resulting in homicide
+- Reckless driving of a vehicle resulting in homicide

 What Are Traffic Misdemeanors In South Carolina?

 In South Carolina, a traffic violation is considered a misdemeanor if the offense is not severe enough to be classified as a traffic felony.
 However, a misdemeanor is still more grievous than an infraction.
 Traffic misdemeanors are typically associated with some danger to human life, security, or property.
-Take note that some offenses can also be charged as a felony based on the damage or injury.
+Take note that some offenses may also be charged as a felony based on the damage or injury.
 In South Carolina, breaking the speed limit by 25 mph is generally labeled reckless driving.

 Penalties include fines and jail time.
 Fines vary from $100 to several hundred dollars.
 For traffic misdemeanor violations, the prison sentence is typically limited to a duration of one year inside a county jail.
 Also, the offender may get their license suspended.
-At the traffic courts, individuals will have the opportunity to plead guilty or not guilty at the court hearings.
+At the traffic courts, individuals have the opportunity to plead guilty or not guilty at the court hearings.

 Examples of Traffic Misdemeanors in South Carolina

-• Reckless driving
+- Reckless driving

-• Driving with no insurance
+- Driving with no insurance

-• Driving without a driver’s license, etc.
+- Driving without a driver’s license, etc.

-• Speeding tickets
+- Speeding tickets

-• Throwing materials at other vehicles
+- Throwing materials at other vehicles

-• Running-away from a law enforcement official resulting in bodily harm
+- Running away from a law enforcement official resulting in bodily harm

-• Driving under suspension (DUS)
+- Driving under suspension (DUS)

 What Constitutes A Traffic Infraction In South Carolina?